Our city is well known for many things.

 The events of the Circleville Letter Writer aren’t just outright terrifying, it’s also the creepiest, goosebump-inducing, true-life nightmare that I’ve ever heard.

 In 1976, Mary Gillispie, a bus driver, received a letter in the mail accusing her of having an extramarital affair with the school superintendent.
 For weeks the letters kept coming, personally targeting Gillispie and revealing intimate knowledge of her life and family, despite the fact that every letter was postmarked from Columbus city proper.

 Her husband, Ron Gillispie, soon grew irritated with the writer and after receiving a phone call (presumably from the writer) Ron grabbed his gun, jumped into his car, and was never seen alive again.
 His body was later found inside the wreckage of his mangled car.
 The death was ruled an accident, despite authorities determining that his gun had been fired once for unknown reasons.

 For years the letters continued, oftentimes addressing Mary’s daughter.
 Not satisfied with the attention, the writer started installing signs along Mary’s bus route, taunting her.
 Once she was so frustrated that she stopped her bus by the side of the road, climbed out, and tried to tear down one of the signs.

 This sign just also happened to be booby-trapped with a loaded gun.

-Most disappearances and murder mysteries carry with them a sense of unease, of fear and creepiness.
-Some, unfortunately, also leave you with a deep sadness.
+Most disappearances and murder mysteries carry with them a sense of unease, fear, and creepiness.
+Some, unfortunately, also leave you with deep sadness.